secureCodeBox/secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 Trivy is actively maintained by [Aqua Security](https://www.aquasec.com/), has 18.2k Stars and 1.8k Forks [on GitHub](https://github.com/aquasecurity/trivy) and a very [extensive documentation](https://aquasecurity.github.io/trivy/v0.44/).
 It is licensed under the Apache-2.0 license and used by GitLab for their [Container Scanning](https://docs.gitlab.com/ee/user/application_security/container_scanning/) feature.
+For the tests in this blogpost, Trivy v0.44.0 was used.

 #### Syft